vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-debug: have a way of checking if we are publishing audio and which members we are receiving audio from

-(bug)
-fix bug where agora voice would stop publishing

 (feature)
 log the logs into the backend so we can view them off line later can log commands and event stream to correlate with log timestamps